 Trust is what makes your customer buy your newest products without asking too many questions or giving much thought to other alternatives out there.

-You need to build credibility around your brand so that your customers can trust you.
+You need to build credibility and loyalty around your brand so that your customers can trust you.

 One of the ways to do this is to create a tagline.
 A tagline or slogan gives your audience an emotional connection with your brand, thus making them feel like they know you.